30 Simple Habits People Who Genuinely Love Being Alone Practice Every Single Day

 It's important to find creative outlets — not only when you're single, but all the time.
 Let yourself become enveloped in your creative work and create something meaningful to you.

 It can be really hard when you're by yourself to keep your mind from spiraling out of control.
 But overindulging in anything — food, substances, technology, and so on — can make you feel worse.
-In fact, doing so has been linked to an increased risk in anxiety and depression.
+In fact, doing so has been shown by research from 2023 to increase the risk of anxiety and depression.

 Exercising is a great way to connect to your physical body and improve your mental health.
 Exercise releases endorphins, which make you happy.
 It also helps alleviate muscle stiffness, boosts mood, improves the quality of sleep, and helps you make better decisions.